 - Winners go above and beyond, whatever their level or rank.
 A fancy job title is not required, and just doing one’s job well is not enough.

 - You can make multiple nominations.
 Do so early and often.

 - Impact matters.
 Tell us what a nominee did and what that work accomplished.

-The deadline for submissions is Dec.
-24, but don't delay.
-Go to FCW.com/2020fed100 for details, and get started on your nominations today.
+The deadline for submissions has been extended to 5pm ET on Tuesday, Jan.
+7, so don't delay!
+Go to FCW.com/2020fed100 for details, and submit your nominations today.